-Showdowns loom for Lebanon County girls teams
+Showdowns loom for county girls teams

 To this point of the high school basketball season the argument can be made that three of the Lancaster-Lebanon League's four best girls basketball teams reside in Lebanon County.